openebs-archive/cstor-csi/README.md

 This project is under active development and considered to be in Alpha state.

-The current implementation only supports provisioning and de-provisioning of cStor Volumes.
+The current implementation only supports provisioning, de-provisioning and expansion of cStor Volumes.

 ## Usage